Pudochu/Kasada-Bypass/README.md

-# Kasada-Bypass
+# Kasada-Bypass 🐋✨
- Puppeteer - Bypassing the Anti-Bot at the target sites
+Bypassing the Anti-Bot at the target sites with Puppeteer. 🪄